 Thus, the Government intends to import next batch of Cheetah other reserves such as Gandhisagar or Banni area in Kutch, Gujarat as it has more grassland habitat (Koshy, 2024). , To celebrate the 2 years of completion of the Project Cheetah on 17th September 2024, NTCA announced to extend the project Cheetah to 8 districts in the 3 states, besides Shopur, Shivpuri and Muraina of M. P. state (PTI, 2024).
 The new 5 districts nearby proposed for extension are Bhind and Datia districts in Madhya Pradesh, Dholpur in Rajasthan, and Lalitpur and Jhansi in Uttar Pradesh.
 But prior prey population survey there is the prerequisite to avoid repeating the above error.
 Habitat suitability should decide the choice of site, nit its convenient location/ fame.

-Grasslands are abundant in the western Indian plains in the Rajasthan and Gujarat states and support large populations of antelopes vide the census - Blackbuck (25,298), Chinkara (42,590), Neelgai (77,737) besides wild pig (16,933, Anon, 2019).
+Grasslands are abundant in the western Indian plains in the Rajasthan and Gujarat states and support large populations of antelopes vide the census - Blackbuck (25,298), Chinkara (42,590), Neelgai (77,737) besides wild pig (16,933), (Anon, 2019).
 Further, nature conservation is the traditional ethos of the “Bishnoi” ethnic community here such as wildlife e.g. peacock, antelopes and tree called “Khejdi” in vernacular (Prosopis cineraria) protecting it by sacrificing their lives by protesting the King’s dictum to fell the trees (Gehlot and Moolaram, 2017).
-So they may continue the conservation efforts to include Cheetah also through the participatory approch.
+So they may continue the conservation efforts to include Cheetah also through the participatory approach.
 The antelope density in western Indian Rajasthan state is 10 times higher than in the Kuno NP viz.38 and 13 per sq km at Tal Chhaper WLS (Churu district) and Jarodaclosed area (Nagaur district) respectively (Kumar and Bugasara, 2023).
 This may help as Cheetah, mainly a gazelle hunter (Ferhadinia et al., 2023).

 Human coexistence possibility